VetNexusMD professional nexus letter services logo

 Provide military service records, VA medical records, C&P exam reports, and any private treatment records.

-Receive your comprehensive PTSD nexus letter within 5 business days of payment and receipt of all required documents.
+Receive your comprehensive PTSD nexus letter within 1–2 weeks, on average, from the time of the $500 record review/deposit and receipt of all needed records.

-Turnaround Time: Within 5 business days of payment and receipt of required documents
+Turnaround Time: Within 1–2 weeks, on average of payment and receipt of required documents

 Delivery: Digital PDF via secure email, ready to submit to VA

-Our PTSD nexus letters are $600 flat fee.
+Our PTSD nexus letters are $1,000 per condition.
 This includes comprehensive records review, psychiatric Independent Medical Opinion, medical literature research, and a detailed nexus opinion letter.
 No additional charges.

 For a PTSD nexus letter, we need: